Read our latest guide: How to Choose the Right Kitchen Cabinets for Your 2023 Kitchen Renovation

 Safe door designs are plain white doors that go with everything and never go out of style, like subway tiles.
 Tending door designs are those that give off the ‘wow’ factor today but may make you cringe later down the track.

 Current tending door designs include any wood-grain laminate, deep blues and deep greens.
 Choose if you dare!

 If you’re renovating or building a new kitchen in 2021, then one of the most important decisions you will have to make is your kitchen cabinets.
 As one of the most costly items of a home, you don’t want to make the wrong choice.

-To help you make the right choices in choosing your kitchen cabinets, consider the following; which manufacturing type best suites your budget; flatpack, pre-assembled, or custom kitchen cabinets?
+To help you make the right choices in choosing your kitchen cabinets, consider the following; which manufacturing type best suits your budget; flatpack, pre-assembled, or custom kitchen cabinets?
 What material will provide you with longevity?
 What kitchen design style do you want to achieve, and what door profile, finish, and design will help you achieve that style?

 Once you have taken into consideration all these items, you will be able to make a confident decision on which kitchen cabinets are best for your needs and budgets.